berdomusic/Physics-Audio/README.md

 Both rolling and sliding handle either one-shot sounds or infinite loops.

 #
-State updates occur both on tick and on component hit, with a flag system preventing double-processing within a single frame.
+State updates occur both on tick which is only enabled when component is rendered active by subsystem.
 States use cooldowns to prevent audio overlap and excessive triggering.
 These cooldowns either use default values or customized per-event values.

 -------------------------------------------------------------------------------------------------------